Venus (Teenage Mutant Ninja Turtles)

-Venus de Milo (often shortened to simply Venus) is a fictional superhero within the Teenage Mutant Ninja Turtles franchise.
+Venus de Milo (often shortened to simply Venus, and later known as Bonnie) is a superheroine within the Teenage Mutant Ninja Turtles franchise.
 She first appeared in the television series, Ninja Turtles: The Next Mutation.
 There, she was portrayed by Nicole Parker and voiced by Lalainia Lindbjerg.
-She was the only female turtle prior to the introduction of Jennika in the IDW continuity in 2019, and the only turtle named after a work of art, rather than an artist.
+She was the only female turtle prior to the introduction of Jennika in the IDW continuity in 2015, and Lita the following year.
+Venus is currently the only turtle named after a work of art, rather than an artist like the rest of the turtles.